rodnnr/olworkflow-archivingemails/README.md

 ### Introduction

-Users often contact Support to enquire about ways to backup emails sent to their clients for accounting and tracking purposes.
 Emails can be archived in Workflow v8.6.1+ using the SMTP Input Server.
 This implies that:
 •	The OL Connect Workflow SMTP Server service (or SMTP Server as listed in the Workflow Service Console) is started.
 •	Port 25 used by the local SMTP Server is open
 •	For archiving purposes, emails are sent using the localhost SMTP Server